gohugoio/hugo/content/templates/single-page-templates.md

 toc: true
 ---

-The primary view of content in Hugo is the single view.
-Hugo's default behavior is to render every Markdown file provided with a corresponding single template.

 ## Single Page Template Lookup Order

 You can specify a [content's `type`][content type] and `layout` in a single content file's [front matter][].
 However, you cannot specify `section` because this is determined based on file location (see [content section][section]).